-As Pfizer moves ahead in COVID-19 vaccine research at record speeds, executives on Tuesday detailed a "mostly mild to moderate” safety profile, with rare instances of severe or grade 4 side effects.
+As Pfizer moves ahead in COVID-19 vaccine research at record speeds, executives on Tuesday detailed a "mostly mild to moderate” safety profile, with rare instances of severe or very severe side effects.

 In phase 3 data through Aug.
 27, trial participants who'd received only the first dose experienced mostly fatigue and headache, with other cases of muscle pain, diarrhea, chills and joint pain reported, according to a presentation from an investor event (slides 23 and 24).